Assassination of Jamal Khashoggi: Alleged perpetrators

 Four of these men had received paramilitary training in the United States in 2017 under a U.S. State Department contract, as was publicly revealed in 2021.

-A top Pentagon post nominee of US President Donald Trump, Louis Bremer, was grilled on Capitol Hill by Senator Tim Kaine on 6 August 2020, over his firm Tier 1 Group's alleged involvement in the murder of Jamal Khashoggi.
-Reportedly, the employees of the private military contracting firm, where Bremer is a member of the board of directors, trained some of the Saudi killers charged in the assassination of Khashoggi.
+A top Pentagon post nominee of US president Donald Trump, Louis Bremer, was grilled on Capitol Hill by Senator Tim Kaine on 6 August 2020, over his firm Tier 1 Group's alleged involvement in Khashoggi's murder.
+Reportedly, the employees of the private military contracting firm, where Bremer is a member of the board of directors, trained some of the Saudi killers charged with Khashoggi's assassination.
 In 2019, David Ignatius – a Washington Post journalist – reported in one of his articles about a similar warning given by the CIA to other government agencies in the US, about Tier 1 Group employees' involvement in the Khashoggi murder case.
 Bremer denies having any knowledge of the allegations or allegiance of his firm's employees in the Khashoggi assassination.

 Saudi trial and convictions

 The trial was conducted in secret with diplomats and Khashoggi family members permitted to attend but not speak.
 The court adhered to the official line that the killing was not premeditated.
 According to the Saudi prosecutors, ten people were questioned and then released due to lack of evidence against them.
 A total of 11 people were put on trial by the court.
 The court conducted ten hearings that were not open to the public.
 A few foreign diplomats were allowed to attend the hearings after swearing to secrecy.
 CNN reported that lack of public access made it impossible to understand how the court decided the verdict.

-On 23 December 2019, five people were sentenced to death for carrying out Khashoggi's killing:
+On 23 December 2019, five people were sentenced to death for carrying out Khashoggi's killing but were later pardoned by Khashoggi's children: